-- eco-fungicide for powdery mildew control and other diseases
+- eco-fungicide for powdery mildew control.

 Strawberries are also susceptible to a range of viruses which can cause stunted growth, crinkled leaves, misshapen fruit and reduced vigour.
 Infected plants cannot be “fixed” so the focus is on prevention.
 Here are our prevention tips: